honzapatCZ/gelectron/README.md

 # VerseGuide.com Star Citizen Game Overlay

-Creates interactive transparent browser windows inside the game window
+Creates interactive transparent browser windows inside the game window.

+The VerseGuide Overlay includes multiple tools developed by the VerseGuide team including Citizens Pitapa, justMurphy, xabdiben, Graupunkt, StoicMako and LordSkippy.
+It watches Windows processes and tries to inject overlay elements into Star Citizen via DirectX upon launch.
+It registers hotkeys and simulates keyboard input to execute a command in Global Chat that allows us to retrieve location information via the Windows clipboard.

 ## Installation